 Advanced Threat Protection: Addressing Threats in Real Time

 Traditional security solutions like firewalls and legacy antivirus are not effective against advanced threats like zero-day vulnerabilities and advanced persistent threat (APT) attacks.
 Advanced threats require advanced threat protection, which focuses on real-time response.
-Advanced threat protection solutions leverage UEBA and AI to reduce false positives and ensure swift and active protection.
+Advanced threat protection solutions leverage UEBA and AI to reduce false positives and ensure swift and active protection against data breaches.

 Advanced threat protection (ATP) is a set of practices and solutions that you can use to detect and prevent advanced malware or attacks.
 Generally, ATP solutions include a combination of network devices, malware protection systems, email gateways, endpoint agents, and a centralized management dashboard.
 You can include solutions as software or as managed services.